 Welcome to the volunteering section of the website.
 Here you can learn about the roles undertaken by our volunteers, the recruitment process and read the reports submitted by the Scheme.

 We are currently recruiting for Independent Custody Visitors (ICVs) in Eastbourne..
 In this section you will find out about what volunteer roles are available in our office and information about how to apply.
 We accept forms from all areas and will contact you when a place becomes available.

 About the ICV role

-The Office of the Sussex PCC manages up to 45 dedicated volunteers who undertake vital duties for its Independent Custody Visiting (ICV) scheme.
-Representatives from the community are recruited and appointed on a geographical basis to visit the six police custody centres in Sussex (Brighton, Chichester, Crawley, Eastbourne, Hastings and Worthing).
+The Office of the Sussex PCC manages up to 40 dedicated volunteers who undertake vital duties for its Independent Custody Visiting (ICV) scheme.
+Representatives from the community are recruited and appointed on a geographical basis to visit the five police custody centres in Sussex (Brighton, Crawley, Eastbourne, Hastings and Worthing).
 Unannounced visits are made by pairs of visitors at varying times of the day and night to ensure a consistent pattern of visits.
 After every visit, the pair of visitors complete a written report form about their findings, which is then passed onto the ICV Scheme Manager at the Office of the Sussex PCC.

 Here you will find reports from the ICV Visits, HMICFRS Inspections and Sussex Police's response and progress to actions raised.